WorldQL/docs.worldql.com/docs/intro.md

 [Here's a blog post describing how WorldQL configures a database](https://www.worldql.com/posts/2021-09-spatial-partitions-postgres/).
 - Spatial message broker: Think Redis pub/sub but instead of subscribing to a channel you subscribe to an area.

 WorldQL communicates using a [Google Flatbuffer](https://google.github.io/flatbuffers/) schema, which allows for an efficient binary wire format and zero-copy reads from clients.
+Rather than a human-readable SQL-like language, WorldQL queries are sent

 It communicates over multiple protocols including ZeroMQ, WebSocket, and (coming soon) UDP.